total-typescript/total-typescript-book/book-content/book.md

 You do need to be a little bit careful when using autocompletion in the middle of a name since the rest of the line could be unintentionally altered.
 To avoid this issue, make sure your cursor is at the end of the name before hitting `Ctrl + Space`.

+### Quick Fixes

-VS Code also offers a "Quick Fix" feature that can import multiple missing imports at the same time.
+VS Code also offers a "Quick Fix" feature that can be used to run quick refactor scripts.
+For now, let's use it to import multiple missing imports at the same time.

 To use this feature, hit `Command + .` when the cursor is on a line with a missing import warning.
 A popup will appear with a list of possible imports, and provide you the option for importing a specific import as well as all that are missing in the file.

-Automatically importing is a great way to save time, but it is still a good idea to double check that the imports are coming from the place you expect.
+We'll look at the Quick Fixes menu again in the exercises.
+It provides a lot of options for refactoring your code, and it's a great way to learn about TypeScript's capabilities.

 ## Organizing Imports in Large Files